-Replacement Teeth in Aurora IL
+Dental Implants in Aurora & Naperville IL

-In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
+In many cases, a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

-“Don’t be afraid to Smile.”
+Don’t be afraid to Smile.

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Dr. Pick is able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
+Using the most recent advances in dental implant technology, Dr. Pick is able to place single-stage implants.
+These implants do not require a second procedure to uncover them but do require a minimum of six weeks of healing time before artificial teeth are placed.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Dr. Pick performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.

 Dr. Pick performs in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.
+Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip, or tibia.

 Dr. Pick has received extensive training in Dental Implantology.
 Through continuing education, Dr. Pick is abreast of the most current information on implant dentistry.